jinscript/CarND-Behavioral-Cloning-P3/README.md

 The implementation is in processor.py.

 ### 4. Results
-After 15 epochs, the model has x training loss and y validation loss.
+After 15 epochs, the model has 0.0262 training loss and 0.0235 validation loss.